-- 11.142.
-The area is served by a number of bus routes and Loughborough Junction station.
+- 11.148 The area is served by a number of bus routes and Loughborough Junction station.
 The station does not provide step-free access and generally requires refurbishment.
-Rail services are crowded at peak times and passenger numbers at the station have declined.
-The council will promote access and environmental improvements at the station and longer term options to improve rail services as part of TfL's 'metroisation' proposals. - 11.143.
-Loughborough Junction has one of the lowest levels of car ownership in the country.
+Rail services are overcrowded at peak times and passenger numbers at the station are increasing.
+The council will promote access and environmental improvements at the station and longer term options to improve rail services as part of TfL's 'metroisation' proposals.
+Expansion of London Cycle Hire will be explored with TfL, to be funded through developer contributions. - 11.149 Loughborough Junction has one of the lowest levels of car ownership in the country.
 Many residents walk and cycle to get around the area and use public transport to access other areas.
 The council's Healthy Route Network responds to this and identifies the need for improved walking and cycling links to adjacent areas.
 There is also an aspiration to open up additional routes through and around the railway viaducts to improve the permeability and accessibility of the area as part of an extension to the Low Line project.

-11.144.
-As an area with a high concentration of flats and few private gardens, high quality public open space and parks with well-connected and safe access routes are particularly important for health and wellbeing and to improve air quality in the area.

-11.145.
-Ruskin Park to the south and Myatts Fields to the north are the two major parks and the council and Friends of Ruskin Park are producing a masterplan for improvements to Ruskin Park.
+- 11.150 As an area with a high concentration of flats and few private gardens, high quality public open space and parks with well-connected and safe access routes with more trees planted along main roads are particularly important for health and wellbeing and to improve air quality in the area. - 11.151 Ruskin Park to the south and Myatts Fields to the north are the two major parks and the council and Friends of Ruskin Park are producing a masterplan for improvements to Ruskin Park.
 Smaller parks include Milkwood Community Park, Loughborough Park, Wyck Gardens and Elam Street Open Space.
 Loughborough Park contains a children's play area, a basketball court, a community building and a food growing area.
 Wyck Gardens has recently received investment, with a new entrance and orchard, and has a number of facilities including the Ebony Horse Club stables, volleyball courts, a children's play area and the Loughborough Farm community café.
 There is potential to improve the relationship between the Ridgway Road arches and Wyck Gardens, including the quality of the walking and cycling environment.
 Community engagement has expressed a strong aspiration to group the existing car repair businesses towards the western end of the Ridgway Road arches; this would help to improve this relationship.
 Elam Street Open Space has a wetland area and is important for local biodiversity.
-There are welltended communal gardens on the Loughborough estate.
-Despite these assets, much of Loughborough Junction is categorised as being deficient in access to multiple types of open space and opportunities to improve access will be sought.
+There are well-tended communal gardens on the Loughborough estate.
+Despite these assets, much of Loughborough Junction is categorised as being deficient in access to multiple types of open space and opportunities to increase access to open green space will be sought.